mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     __dma_aligned int32_t v7[8ul];
 ```

 This would be 4 input variables.
 One of them is the array length, and the others are the offsets for the 4 arrays in the example.
-3 of offsets are runtime vars, but 1 array has a offset of 0 which gets inlined hence only 3 offsets need to be passed into the kernel.
+3 of offsets are runtime vars, but 1 array has an offset of 0 which gets inlined hence only 3 offsets need to be passed into the kernel.

 Imagine trying to do this in a language like C++.
-How much messing with templates would enabling this kind specialization require?
+How much messing with templates would enabling this kind of specialization require?
 In Spiral this is very easy.

 ## A Look At The Future